Dr Catherine Camps known as Cath

 Cert.
 Ed (PCET)

 I have been actively engaged in Educational Development since 2001.
 I have worked across a number of institutions: College based HE; a research intensive HEI and – from 2018, at the University of South Wales.
+I have also worked with Universities in Sub-Sahara Africa and India.

-I have had the opportunity during this time to work across a range of different types of activities including working with Institutions to fulfil their strategic goals; acting as a consultant with teams of staff to support and facilitate bespoke responses to identified needs; and enabling individuals by acting as a mentor, critical friend or coach.
+I have had the opportunity to work across a range of different types of activities including working with Institutions to fulfil their strategic goals; acting as a consultant with teams of staff to support and facilitate bespoke responses to identified needs; and enabling individuals by acting as a mentor, critical friend or coach.

 My capabilities in leadership have seen me undertake a number of roles over the years including the management of a dispersed team of academics located across Cornwall, strategic leadership for College based Higher Education, as well as the more expected leadership of a Teacher Education programme.
 Whilst I am happy to accept the responsibilities associated with a management role I consider that Teams work best in a collaborative mode and so I seek to engage with peers in this way – whenever possible.